MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 The command line features allows you to send command lines directly to your device.

-/*I think this section might need more substance - help?*/
+/*Duane, can you take a crack at this?
+I think this section might need more substance*/

 ## Settings
 You'll be able to configure a number of settings here including wi-fi, bluetooth, power options, and more.

-/*Will need to add documentation for telemetry, including how to turn these things off*/
+/*Duane/JC, can you take a crack at this?
+Need to add documentation for telemetry, including how to turn these things off*/